-Older walls show much less mortar, with the bricks fitting together tightly, leaving no recesses or shadows.
+Older walls often show much less mortar was used, with the bricks fitting together tightly, leaving no recesses or shadows.
 When drawing buildings like this, you can get away with the odd line to show that the builder made them of separate bricks.

 Look again at the first photos on this page.
 Did you notice how you can see the side face of some bricks and the smaller ends of others?
 This method strengthens the wall by bridging two lines of brick and provides a cavity for insulation.
-Although I am not teaching you how to build walls, a little understanding can help when you are drawing buildings made from brick.
+Although I am not teaching you how to build walls, a little understanding can help when you are learning colored pencil techniques for drawing buildings made from brick.

-Keep in mind that you do not have to show every brick in your drawing.
+When drawing brick walls, it's important to remember to draw the mortar as well as the bricks.
+You don't have to show every brick in your drawing; an impression of bricks will suffice.
 Peter's method is to begin by indenting lines into the paper for the mortar with an empty ball-point pen, stylus or bone folder.
-There is no need to use a ruler for these as it is rare for them to be straight.
+Then, build up variation in color and add shadows where required to represent the textured surface.
 Ensure your drawing follows the rules of 2 or 3 point perspective.

-Then put down your first layer of coloured pencil holding the pencil on the slant so that the point doesn't go down into the indented lines, leaving them paler.
+Then put down your first layer of colored pencil holding the pencil on the slant so that the point doesn't go down into the indented lines, leaving them paler.

 Now build up variation in the colour and add shadows where required to represent the textured surface.

-I will use it to show how I drew the lies of bricks and areas of stone framing the garden beyond.
+I will use this colour pencil drawing to show how I drew the lines of bricks and areas of stone framing the garden beyond.
 I didn't spend too long on each brick, merely enough to get a believable impression.
 The details will come later.

 It is difficult to get a sense of scale in the arch itself anyway, with the drawing being rather small.
 So, rather than try to draw everything to scale, I depicted it as roughly as I would have liked it to appear in real life.

 The first image (above) shows that I have laid the overall colour down with areas of mortar left white.
-Note that, often, the bricks will have lighter areas on the surface where they have aged.
+Note that the bricks can have lighter areas on the surface where they have aged.